Oswald Boelcke: Advent of synchronized guns

 The noses of Eindeckers were fitted with a forward-firing air-cooled Parabellum machine-gun connected to a gun synchronizer that prevented bullets from being fired when the propeller blades were in the line of fire.
 Aiming the airplane aimed the gun, murderously simplifying the task of attacking other aircraft.
-The Eindecker machine-guns carried hundreds of bullets in ammunition belts; the few British Lewis guns in use had to be aimed indirectly around the propeller, and awkwardly reloaded after the 47 rounds in its ammunition drum had been fired.
+The Eindecker machine-guns carried hundreds of bullets in ammunition belts.
+The few British Lewis guns in use had to be aimed indirectly around the propeller, and awkwardly reloaded after the 47 rounds in its ammunition drum had been fired.
 Fokkers were issued singly or in pairs to operational detachments.

 The Eindeckers were to be flown when pilots were not on their assigned reconnaissance missions in their two-seaters.
 The German General Staff had settled on an aerial strategy of defensive "barrier" patrols over their own lines.
 The new aircraft were considered so revolutionary that they could not be risked over enemy lines for fear of capture.
 This restriction to defensive patrols was soon eroded by the insubordinate aggression of Boelcke and other Fokker fliers.

 Early fighter warfare

 On 17 June, on the French side of the lines, Gilbert shot down his fifth German aeroplane.
-On 21 June, also operating from the Allied side of the lines, British pilot Lanoe Hawker scored his first victory.
+On 21 June, operating from the Allied side of the lines, British pilot Lanoe Hawker scored his first victory.
 In July 1915, Boelcke, Immelmann, Parschau, and Wintgens began to fly the Eindecker aircraft in combat.
 As the German single-seat pilots began waging war in the third dimension, they had no tactical knowledge for reference.
 Until Boelcke recorded his experiences in July 1916, there was no tactical guide.

 On 1 July, Wintgens achieved the initial victory with the Fokker, but the French aircraft fell behind their own lines and went unverified—until after the war.
 On 4 July, Wintgens filed another victory claim—again only confirmed postwar.
 That day, Boelcke and his observer brought down an enemy two-seater in a prolonged engagement between reconnaissance machines.
 It was Boelcke's first victory, and the only one he scored in a two-seater, as he then switched to the Eindecker.
 By the end of July, Wintgens had two more victories, both verified.
 On 1 August, Immelmann shot down his first aircraft.
 By this time, the Eindecker pilots were being mentioned in official dispatches and lionized in magazine and newspaper.
 In letters home, Boelcke was already counseling his father about modesty in dealing with journalists.

 Boelcke and Immelmann often flew together.
-Boelcke won his first individual aerial combat on 19 August 1915 forcing down a British plane.
+Boelcke won his first individual aerial combat on 19 August 1915, forcing down a British plane.
 On 31 August, Pégoud was shot down and killed after six victories.
 By then, Hawker had won six of his eventual seven victories, generally unnoticed.
 In the glare of German publicity, Wintgens had claimed five victims, Boelcke two and Immelmann one.